 Question: What does a person learn in your "Welding 101" class?

-Mr.G: Welding 101 gives a person with minimal experience, a chance to use a MIG welder with a teacher watching and guiding.
-This is the class I which I had back when I was learning to weld over 12 years ago.
+Mr.G: Welding 101 gives a person with minimal experience, a chance learn how to weld with a teacher watching and guiding.
+You will start from scratch with a stick welder, then moving over to a MIG welder.
+This is the class I which I had back when I was learning to weld over 13 years ago.

 Question: Where did you, Mr.G, learn to weld?